accurat/data-juggler/README.md

     raw: 1552397832139,
     scaled: 1
   }
-}
+})
 // true

 ```

-On top of that you also get some getters for each variable that return the whole column, this could be cutted eventually in a censorship attempt by my boss.
+On top of that you also get some getters for each variable that return the whole column, this could be cut eventually in a censorship attempt by my boss.

 Edit: the censorship did happen, this is not there anymore.